Swinger Boundaries: How Swingers Set Rules That Protect Their Relationship

 Layer 1: Hard Limits for Swingers

-These are your absolute non-negotiables in the swinger lifestyle.
+These are your absolute non-negotiables in the lifestyle.
 Things are completely off the table during any couple-swapping scenario.

-Examples of hard limits for swinger couples:
+Examples of hard limits for couples:

 - No solo play without the other partner present